Hannalysis/Coding-Chronicles/README.md

 2025-03-14

 This week has been surprisingly intensive.
 So I spent today doing some minor tweaks to my main CV template, and updating with last week's SoC final project.
+I finished the day with uploading a couple of old Python projects, and will likely start a small-scale one over the weekend to incorporate some data visualisations.

 ------------